mspencedm/Software-Dev-DnD/Adventures/Christmas/Hearthglen/Hearthglen.md

 - **Snowball Derby:** A competitive snowball-throwing contest.
 - **The Hearthglow Feast:** A communal meal where everyone shares their best dishes, held in the plaza under the glowing tree.

 The loss of the **Yulebright Star** would mean more than the end of the celebration.
-It would strip the town of its magical shield, leaving Hearthglen vulnerable to the harsh environment and the Coldheart Queen’s forces.
+It would strip the town of its magical shield, leaving Hearthglen vulnerable to the harsh environment and the Coldheart King’s forces.